-Calcium also helps to strengthen bones, lower blood pressure, alleviate symptoms of premenstrual syndrome, and protect against colon cancer.
+Calcium helps to strengthen bones, lower blood pressure, alleviate symptoms of premenstrual syndrome and protect against colon cancer.
 One possible side effect from taking too much calcium or magnesium is diarrhea, at which point less can be used.

 Digestibility and absorption are important factors in selecting the best forms of calcium and magnesium to use.
 For example, Sleep Minerals II from Nutrition Breakthroughs is a natural insomnia remedy that contains highly absorbable forms of these minerals.
-It also contains vitamin D and zinc and is delivered in a softgel form with healthy carrier oils, making it better assimilated than tablets or capsules and providing a deeper, longer-lasting sleep.
+It also contains vitamin D and zinc and is delivered in a softgel form with healthy carrier oils, which makes it better assimilated than tablets or capsules.
+This form provides a deeper, longer-lasting sleep.